Skip to main content

 Personnel

-Merle C. Prunty, Jr. Professor and Associate Head, Director, UGA Small Satellite Research Laboratory (SSRL)
+Merle C. Prunty, Jr. Professor and Associate Head, Director, Center for Geospatial Research (CGR), Director, UGA Small Satellite Research Laboratory (SSRL)

 Support us